phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 265442
+#Total Number of Tweets: 939763
-#Number of Trump Tweets: 253744
+#Number of Clinton Tweets: 265798
-#Number of Cruz Tweets: 182418
+#Number of Trump Tweets: 254202
-#Number of Sanders Tweets: 181019
+#Number of Cruz Tweets: 182765
-#Number of Rubio Tweets: 42453
+#Number of Sanders Tweets: 181305
-#Number of Carson Tweets: 13141
+#Number of Rubio Tweets: 42536
-#Total Number of Tweets:
+#Number of Carson Tweets: 13159
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---